Why You Shouldn't Wear Cotton Socks

 At Darn Tough, we knit our socks with this Merino Wool for many reasons, one being its ability to wick away moisture and keep you drier.
 This is helpful in the cold but also whenever you are in contact with moisture or sweat.

 Take exercise for example.
-Just as it keeps you warm, Merino Wool will keep you cool during intense exercise or heat.
+Just as it keeps you warm, Merino Wool will keep you cool and your feet dry during intense exercise or heat.
 It will act as a buffer against humidity, absorbing the hot moisture and wicking it away from your skin to keep you cool.

 We also knit some socks with Coolmax® and Thermolite® materials because of their ability to wick away moisture and their breathability.
 While Merino Wool socks are the best, these two synthetic materials still beat cotton.